MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-access-external-data-sources.md

    myDataSource.CreateNavigator().InnerXml.ToString())
 ```

 To manipulate the data that is contained in a secondary data source, use the **CreateNavigator** method of the **DataSource** class to return a reference to an **XPathNavigator** object positioned at the node where the secondary data is stored.
 You can use the properties or methods of the **XPathNavigator** class to manipulate the data.
-For more information, see [How to: Work with the XPathNavigator and XPathNodeIterator Classes](how-to-work-with-the-xpathnavigator-and-xpathnodeiterator-classes.md).
+For more information, see [Work with the XPathNavigator and XPathNodeIterator Classes](how-to-work-with-the-xpathnavigator-and-xpathnodeiterator-classes.md).

 ## Using the DataConnectionCollection and the DataConnection Classes